The best way to save money is when you don’t have to think about it.

 - It’s not a Roboadvisor.

 Since Moka automatically invests your spare change, a lot of people think it’s a Roboadvisor, but it’s not.
-Automatic investment is just a feature that diverts the money the app has saved for you in an investment portfolio, which is created and managed by a dedicated portfolio manager based on your investment preferences.
+Automatic investment is just a feature that diverts the money the app has saved for you into an investment portfolio, which is created and managed by a dedicated portfolio manager based on your investment preferences.

 These portfolio managers are from Tactex Asset Management, a subsidiary of Moka Financial Technologies Inc. (the parent company of Moka app) that currently manages $215 million worth of assets.